Sivarohitk/Idea2Paper/README.md

-# Idea2Paper — Free Local Chat + RAG → non‑LLM Scientific Drafts
+# Idea2Paper — Upload → arXiv → SPECTER → PEGASUS (non-LLM scientific drafts)

 A lightweight pipeline that turns your own notes/experiment logs into a short, research‑style draft by:
 - extracting **keywords** from your upload,